prototypefund/dingsda/README.md

 function documentation (so far only of server.js not yet from the clients) can be found at https://dingsda.org/docs/

+visual schematic documentation of the client - server - database flows and (later) the livecycle of an HTTP request against the dingsda API can be found further down at [schemata](#markdown-header-schemata)

 ## API v0.1 ##

 HTTP API running from node script: